zoometh/thomashuet/profiles/oxford/weekly-updates/README.md

 - recontact KI on a Business data migration from Arches v3 data to Arches v5 issue
     - Reuben is out, new contact: Samuel (without further information)
 - meet Ash to discuss:
-    - Arches v7 ➡️ today: v7.1.1
+    - Arches v7 upgrade to v7.1.1
-    - Transifex new lines to translate with [transifex](https://www.transifex.com/archesproject/arches-70/translate/#fr/djangopo/355132719)➡️ OK
+    - Transifex new lines to translate with [transifex](https://www.transifex.com/archesproject/arches-70/translate/fr/djangopo/355132719)
-    - a Python 2.7 script hosted on AWS that creates daily backups ➡️ need to be translated to Python 3 + send snapshots to Glacier
+    - a Python 2.7 script hosted on AWS that creates daily backups needs to be translated to Python 3 + send snapshots to Glacier
 - EAMENA DB current business:
     - readibility of Condition Assessment (via Bijan, Mel)
     - BU for Mohamed